AdamBoley/Project-Beergate/README.md

     - Easily update any beer reviews that I have written
     - Easily delete any beer reviews that I have written
         - At the same time, ensure that I cannot accidentally delete any beer reviews
+    - Be informed when I have undertaken an interaction with the site:
+        - Posted a comment
+        - Posted a review
+        - Updated a review
+        - Deleted a review
     - When viewing a single beer review, post a comment
-        - when I have submitted a comment, have a confirmation message displayed to me indicating success
     - When viewing a single beer review, upvote it if I like it
     - When viewing a single beer review, downvote it if I do not like it